Introduction

 Note

-Code scanning is available for all public repositories, and for private repositories owned by organizations that are part of an enterprise with a license for GitHub Advanced Security.
+Code Security features are available for all public repositories, and for private repositories owned by organizations that are part of a team or an enterprise that uses GitHub Code Security.

 You can configure code scanning to automatically identify vulnerabilities and errors in the code stored in your repository by using a CodeQL analysis workflow or third-party tool.
 Depending on the programming languages in your repository, you can configure code scanning with CodeQL using default setup, in which GitHub automatically determines the languages to scan, query suites to run, and events that will trigger a new scan.
 For more information, see Configuring default setup for code scanning.